foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/trans_softmax.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This kernel performs Softmax activation function that is a generalization of the
-logistic function that transforms input vector according to the following formula:
+logistic function that transforms the input vector according to the following formula:

 .. math:: y_{i} = \frac{e^{x_{i}}}{\sum_{j}^{}e^{x_{j}}}